 Cuisinart Grill: The Box

 As mentioned earlier, the grill is folded into a briefcase that you can carry place anywhere.
 The Box lid is made of painted stainless steel that retains heat quite well and due to its small size, there’s no heat loss.
-My two boys keep fighting on who gets to carry the grill even though they can’t even pick up the box.
-It’s always a mad dash towards who will open the lid and help dad in setting up the grill.
 The grill is covered with the stainless steel lid from both sides and has a plastic latch.
 The plastic latch is where Cuisinart made a big mistake.

 Cuisinart Grill: The Versa Stand

 The legs of the Versa stand are made of aluminium and are quite easy to open.
 When you open the box, you will see the legs horizontally placed beneath the grill.
 Pull on both sides until the legs are extended.
 Now, hold the grill from the top and let the legs slide down.
 Once they are down, try to push the legs together to see if they are locked in place.

 The closing mechanism is quite easy too.
 All you need to do is put pressure on the legs with your feet.
 Now, grab the grill from the top and let the legs close.
 Bring the legs back into the same horizontal position as you did when you were opening it.
 Now, hold the release button and push in the legs.

 It is not the best the grease management system but for a small, portable grill, it works quite well.
 The grease management system consists of a single tray that catches the drippings and food debris.
 You can remove the tray and clean it with water.
 The tray is dishwasher safe and can be washed with dishwashing liquid.